• EN

 Akabane

-Designated a National Place of Scenic Beauty, the Kyu-Furukawa Gardens are a rare example of a garden completed in the style of the early Taisho era (1912-1926).
+Designated as a National Place of Scenic Beauty, the Kyu-Furukawa Gardens are a rare example of a garden preserving the style of the early Taisho era (1912-1926).
 Roses bloom in a variety of beautiful colors and surround visitors with their lovely fragrance within the grounds.
 The location is famous for its roses, and the perfect time to visit is in May, when the Kyu-Furukawa Gardens host a spring rose festival.
 Huge crowds of visitors attend this festival each year.

 How to Get There